token-tricksters/deep-learning-nlp/README.md

 ## AI-Usage Card

 Artificial Intelligence (AI) aided the development of this project.
-For transparency, we provide our [AI-Usage Card](./AI-Usage-Card.pdf/).
+For transparency, we provide our [AI-Usage Card](./AI-Usage-Card.pdf/) at the top.
 The card is based on [https://ai-cards.org/](https://ai-cards.org/).

 ## Acknowledgement